This post may contain affiliate links. Please read my disclosure policy.

 - 2 tablespoons vegetable oil

-- 1 14-ounce can low-salt diced tomatoes, do not drain
+- 14 ounces canned low-salt diced tomatoes do not drain

-- 3 to 4 cups low-sodium beef broth, divided
+- 3 cups low-sodium beef broth divided (up to 4 cups if needed)

-- 6 small or 4 medium potatoes, peeled and halved or quartered
+- 4 medium potatoes peeled and halved or quartered

 - 2 tablespoons cornstarch (optional for thickening if desired)

-- ¼ cup sour cream (optional - may be stirred in at the end or dolloped on individual bowls when serving)
+- ยผ cup sour cream (optional - may be stirred in at the end or dolloped on individual bowls when serving)

 - salt and pepper to taste